Kwaku Bediako

-Kwaku Bediako (born 7 May 1986) is a Ghanaian contemporary fashion designer and founder of Chocolate Clothing.
+Kwaku Bediako Oduro also known as Kwaku Bediako (born 7 May 1986) is a Ghanaian contemporary fashion designer and founder of Chocolate Clothing now Chocolate Clothes Global.

 Early life and education

-Kwaku attended University of Ghana Primary School Legon, then proceeded to Mfantsipim School in Cape Coast before entering Achimota School for a year.
-He furthered his education in University of Ghana where he obtained a Bachelor of Arts and Science in Archaeology and Information Studies.
+Kwaku was born in Port Harcourt, Nigeria before his parents moved to Ghana, where he attended University of Ghana Primary School Legon, then proceeded to Achimota School for his senior high school education.
+He furthered his education at the University of Ghana where he obtained a Bachelor of Arts and Science in Archaeology and Information Studies.

 Career

-Kwaku after graduating from the University of Ghana set up an idea company Checkmates, which provided marketing and business ideas services.
-He evolved from writing movie scripts into designing clothes after encountering Mr Philip Ayesu of GM Multiproconcepts and the CEO of XMEN Grooming through Checkmates.
+Kwaku after graduating from the University of Ghana set up an idea company called Checkmates, which provided marketing and business ideas services.
+He evolved from writing movie scripts into designing clothes after encountering Mr. Philip Ayesu of GM Multiproconcepts and the CEO of XMEN Grooming through Checkmates.

-He founded the fashion company, Chocolate Clothes which started operating as a clothing line for women in March 2013 but grew into a men's wear and accessories brand and later got incorporated in 2018.
+He founded the fashion company, Chocolate Clothes now Chocolate Clothes Global which started operating as a clothing line for women in March 2013 but grew into a men's wear and accessories brand and later got incorporated in 2018.
 Although starting the clothing brand as a single-handedly operated business, Kwaku in recent times has unveiled that the growing fashion house is now capable of handling 1000 orders a month.
-Chocolate does not only design clothes but also manages the production of custom-made shoes and sandals.
+Chocolate.

-The name Chocolate according to Kwaku is meant to drive more interest and craving in people towards his products, a revelation he made in an interview with CNN on African Start-up.
+The decision to name his brand Chocolate Clothes Global was intended to illuminate the positive aspects of products originating from Ghana and Africa at large to reshape the perception of items made in Ghana, a revelation he made in an interview with CNN on African Start-up.